sfradkin/Snap--Build-Your-Own-Blocks/README.md

 abstractions for using Tone.js inside of Snap! so that users can create much more sophisticated sound.

-12-25-2015
+01-02-2016

 There is a Tone category of blocks.
-Currently there are 4 blocks available:
+Currently there are 5 blocks available:
 - A C-block that defines a synth can hold notes
 - A note block that allows the user to define a note and length
 - A silence block that allows the user to define a period of silence
 - A C-block that defines FX that can be applied to everything inside
   - Reverb, vibrato, bitcrusher, distortion, and phaser FX available
+- A rudimentary property block to set properties of a synth.
+Currently will only allow setting of the type of oscillator and a detune value

 The app should respond to clicks on a synth/fx block and play the defined notes.
 The user is able to create multiple synth/fx blocks with notes and trigger the blocks